 Once the bills are in EnergyCAP, then certain audits and reports are automatically run on your bills to help your organization identify and address anomalies.

 Outsourced utility bill processing services typically offer multiple levels of service.
 Some focus strictly on obtaining the data and entering it into the EMIS.
 Others go beyond data entry and provide utility bill auditing, issue resolution, and even bill payment.
-Our Bill CAPture Processing & Account Management level of service is the ideal solution for organizations that prefer to place utility bill entry, auditing, and issue resolution in the hands of third-party utility bill, accounting, and energy management experts.
+Our EnergyCAP Bill CAPture Service is the ideal solution for organizations that prefer to place utility bill entry, auditing, and issue resolution in the hands of third-party utility bill, accounting, and energy management experts.

 We assign a Bill CAPture Specialist to collaborate with you during service implementation to establish and document a best practices workflow that covers the follow-up, escalation, and resolution of flagged bill audit issues, including contacting utility vendors to get to the bottom of billing issues.